 #3 – Stroll the Halifax Boardwalk

-Halifax harbor is one of the oldest and most important connections for visitors, and strolling along its boardwalk is a great way to get a feel for the city.
-Places to stop along Halifax boardwalk include Historic Properties, the Maritime Museum of the Atlantic, Bishop’s Landing, and The Stubborn Goat Beer Garden.
+Halifax harbour is one of the oldest and most important connections for visitors, and strolling along the Halifax waterfront boardwalk is a great way to get a feel for the city.
+Places to stop along the Halifax boardwalk include Historic Properties, the Maritime Museum of the Atlantic, Bishop’s Landing, and The Stubborn Goat Beer Garden.

-At the end of the walk, you will find even more places to stop including Garrison Brewing, Halifax Seaport Market, The Discovery Centre and Pier 21 Canadian Museum of Immigration.
+At the end of the walk, you will find even more places to stop including Garrison Brewing, Halifax Seaport Farmers Market, The Discovery Centre, and Pier 21 Canadian Museum of Immigration.

-A Quick Suggestion for Where to Stay in Halifax: For downtown visitors, I always recommend the newly renovated Westin Nova Scotian because it is just seconds away from the Seaport Market, the harbourwalk, a grocery store..and a bus stop.
+🛏️ Pro Tip on Where to Stay in Halifax: For downtown Halifax visitors, I always recommend the newly renovated Westin Nova Scotian because it is just seconds away from the Seaport Market, the Halifax Harbourwalk, a grocery store, and a bus stop.

 To explore the city on wheels, Segway Nova Scotia has plenty of tours, including the popular 2-hour “Halifax City Spin.”
 Their office is on the waterfront just past Bishop’s Landing.